CodeTogether-Inc/CodeTogether-Live/docs/docs/intro.md

 ### Issue Tracker

-We are always looking for ways to improve CodeTogether.
+We are always looking for ways to improve CodeTogether Live.
 Go to our [Issue Tracker](https://github.com/Genuitec/CodeTogether) to request new features or report a bug.